 - jewelry; clocks and watches; precious stones and metals; coins; currency; banknotes; financial instruments or transferable securities; payment instruments or means; debt securities or commercial paper; gift certificates; telephone cards or their equivalent; or in general, any paper document or other fungible medium that makes payment possible and/or is subject to cash-in-transit law;

-- animals of any kinds living or dead ; plants; goods under controlled temperature or perishables; or any product subject to suspended excise taxes;
+- animals of any kinds living or dead ; plants; goods under controlled temperature; perishables products or goods ; biological or blood sample ; organs ; or any product subject to suspended excise taxes;

 - firearms; loaded or unloaded military or collectible weapons; narcotics; psychotropic drugs; pieces of art, artwork; antiques; or publications or audiovisual materials prohibited by any applicable law;

-- responses to calls for tenders; prequalification files in the context of procurement contract awards; or copies of examination papers.
+- responses to calls for tenders; prequalification files in the context of procurement contract awards; application files and copies of examination papers.

 CHRONOPOST cannot accept any items for international shipment that fall within the scope of the restrictions above, or any furs or items barred from importation into the destination country.

 The Sender undertakes to inform CHRONOPOST of any non-obvious particularities of the good that may affect how the transportation service is performed.

 If the Sender consigns objects or documents to CHRONOPOST that are within the scope of the restrictions above, such items will be shipped at the Sender’s sole risk and CHRONOPOST will be exempt from liability.
 The Sender will therefore be liable for any consequences related to the failure to comply with such restrictions and for any harm caused to third parties and/or to CHRONOPOST.